Swanbank Power Station: Components

-World record
+The much larger and more efficient Swanbank E was commissioned in 2002 with a single 385 MW combined cycle gas turbine.
+The gas turbine of Swanbank E was the largest of its type at the time of its commissioning.
 In 2011, Swanbank E set a world record for the continuous operation of an Alstom GT26 gas turbine.
 It had been running for 254 days when it was shut down on 9 July 2011 for planned maintenance.

+In 2021, its owner, CleanCo Queensland, wrote down the entire value of the power station to zero, and expects to receive net losses until its expected retirement in 2036.

+In February 2024, construction started for a 250 MW / 500 MWh grid battery at the B site, and a further 500 MW / 1000 MWh battery is planned.

 Protest

 On 11 July 2008, four activists from Greenpeace Australia Pacific occupied the top of a 140-metre high Swanbank B smokestack for 33 hours.
 They descended over two hours on the next day, leaving a message for Australia's leaders – "Go Solar"- painted on the side of the smoke stack.